purplefoot/zerp/readme.md

 Zerp can just about play version 3 games at the moment, but this has not been tested in any rigorous way.

-The cheapglk, glkterm and ztools folder contain code not written by me.
-They retain their respective licenses.

 Zerp is copyright 2010 by Ian Webb.
 Released under a standard MIT license, but you want nothing to do with this code - trust me.